What are antidepressants?

 - Erratic behaviour

-Stopping an antidepressant gradually with the help and support of a psychiatrist vastly decreases the chances of developing the more severe symptoms of withdrawal.
+Depending on the antidepressant the help and support of a psychiatrist vastly decreases the chances of developing the more severe symptoms of withdrawal.

 From 2017 to 2018, antidepressants were one of the five named groups of addictive prescribed drugs that came under a landmark review by Public Health England.

-The review followed findings that 17% of the adult population were currently receiving a prescription of antidepressant medication.
+The review followed findings that 17% of the adult population were currently receiving a prescription of these medications.
 1